fahadalisarwar1/ml-project/data/raw/README.md

 ### Error Data
 The second major data source is the error logs.
 These are non-breaking errors thrown while the machine is still operational and do not constitute as failures.
 The error date and times are rounded to the closest hour since the telemetry data is collected at an hourly rate.
-> Total Number of error records: 3919
+> Total Number of error records: 3919 \n
 > Error types: 5